I Love My Nonprofit Job: Jacob Martinez, The Digital NEST

 BY TERESA RUIZ DECKER

 Digital NEST is an impressive space.
-As you walk through the double doors of The NEST’s new two story location in downtown Watsonville, you immediately sense you’re stepping into something modern, smart and totally trendy.
+As you walk through the double doors of The NEST’s new two story location in downtown Watsonville, you immediately sense you’re stepping into something modern, smart with just the right amount of cool.
 On my recent visit one Thursday evening, two young men in branded NEST hoodies greet me at the front desk with warm smiles.
-The kindly chat me up and direct me on how to use the sleek, extra large touch screen in front of me to check in.
+They kindly chat me up and direct me on how to use the sleek, extra large touch screen in front of me to check in.
 Within a few minutes I’m handed a lanyard badge and feeling pretty official sporting the Digital NEST logo around my neck.

 As I wait for Executive Director Jacob Martinez to make his way toward me from across the room, I start to take things in around me.
 Behind the front desk small groups of young men and women are chatting and laughing.
 Some are huddled around laptops or phones while others are relaxing in lounge furniture.
 Everyone seems happy to be here at The NEST.
 Their positive energy is as palpable as the beat of the rock music floating through the air.
 Why wouldn’t they love hanging at The NEST?
 The co-working space that provides youth ages 12–24 years old with access to computers, software, and WiFi all for FREE is quickly establishing itself as a tech incubator teaching local talent to code with the best of them.

 Let’s just say if Google had a cool teen cousin, The NEST would be it.